Get notified of page updates

 • Genetic testing for an .
 Genetic test results may help you and your doctor decide on the best treatment.
 Genetic test results may also help your relatives understand their risk for cancer.

 • Imaging tests to learn the of your cancer. is needed to plan and monitor your treatment.
-These tests determine whether the tumor can be removed with surgery (it is resectable), if the cancer has spread to nearby organs or (locally advanced) or has spread to other parts of the body (metastasized).
+These tests determine whether the tumor can be removed with surgery (it is resectable), if the cancer has spread to nearby organs or (it is locally advanced) or has spread to other parts of the body (it has metastasized).

-• Tumor testing (for people with locally advanced or pancreatic cancer).
-Tumor testing results can also be used in making treatment decisions and, or determine if you are eligible for clinical trials.
+• Tumor testing for people with locally advanced or pancreatic cancer can also be used to make treatment decisions and/or determine if you are eligible for clinical trials.

 • Keep a copy of all test results (online patient portals are a great way to access test results).
 This will come in handy during a second opinion, if necessary.

-• Discuss with your healthcare team whether they recommend chemotherapy before and/or after your surgery.
+• Discuss with your healthcare team whether chemotherapy is recommended before and/or after your surgery.

 Updated: 11/13/2023